anonymoususercode1/adaptive_set_intersection_word_ram/README.md

 This repository contains implementations of adaptive data structures and algorithms, based on compressed tries, designed for efficient set intersection.
 These implementations support the results presented in the paper "Adaptive Set Intersection on the Word RAM" [cite the paper].
 The code was tested in ubuntu 22.04.5, cmake 3.22.1 and gcc 11.4.0 version.
 The code has dependencies on the [**sdsl**](https://github.com/simongog/sdsl-lite) library.

-To build the code in linux sistems, run the following commands:
+To build the code in linux sistems, you have two options:

+**Option 1: Automated Build (Recommended)**
+For a quick and easy setup, use the provided `buildme.sh` script.
+This script takes care of downloading the sdsl library and compiling the project for you.

+To build the code, simply run the script from the repository's root directory:

+    ./buildme.sh

+**Option 2: Manual Build**
+If you prefer to build the project manually, you must first install the sdsl library on your system.
+Once it is installed, run the following commands:

     mkdir build
     cd build